-Note: The virtual volume functionality is supported by the IBM XIV (11.5.1 or later) and storage systems that run IBM Spectrum Virtualize (7.6 or later).
+Note: The virtual volume functionality is supported by storage systems that run IBM Spectrum Virtualize (7.6 or later).

 The virtual storage entities include:

 - Storage service A combination of assigned storage resources (pools) and user-defined policies (capabilities).
 The storage resources which are assigned to the service may reside on any storage system, as illustrated below.
 The policies are additional capabilities, or storage requirements for the service.
 They are compression, encryption, etc. - Storage space A logical grouping of several storage services.
 Usually, a single space is assigned to a specific organization (storage tenant).